Four Critical Factors For Career Choices | NowNow

 Random events, unexpected fortunate or unfortunate coincidences and chances one encounters in life can play important role in career and personal development.
 You must adapt to rapid changes occurring within the workplace environment.
 So, as part of your career plan, you need to become increasingly flexible and adaptable.
 Develop a sense of curiosity, be persistent, be flexible.
 Maintain a sense of optimism and be willing to take risks.

 These are a skill set that increases your ability to take advantage of unplanned events.
-It is important that you can see when an opportunity is knocking so as to make the right choice.
+In addition, It is important that you can see when an opportunity is knocking so as to make the right choice.
 Good luck is welcomed in one’s life, but this does not mean that constant self-development and skill enhancement required by the competitive world of current employment reality should be ignored.